Category: Social Sciences

 Course Language: English

-The Master of Arts in International Security Studies (MISS) is a unique post-graduate program for security professionals offered jointly by the Universität der Bundeswehr München (UniBwM) and the George C. Marshall European Center for Security Studies (GCMC).
-The one-year program is designed to prepare international military and civilian students with some years of professional experience for executive positions in the public and private sector.
+The Master of Arts in International Security Studies (MISS) is a unique postgraduate program for security professionals offered jointly by the University of the Bundeswehr Munich (UniBwM) and the George C. Marshall European Center for Security Studies.
+The one-year program is designed to prepare international military and civilian students with professional experience for executive positions in the public- and private-sector.

-Four different study concentrations offer students an opportunity to deepen their understanding and develop professional networks in their specific area of expertise:
+Five different study concentrations offer participants an opportunity to deepen their understanding and develop professional networks in their specific area of expertise:

 The program is designed for full- and part-time studies and can be completed either as a twelve-month course starting in September or by attending modules individually over a duration of two years.
-The entire program takes place at the Marshall Center in Garmisch-Partenkirchen, a mountain resort in Southern Bavaria.
+The entire program takes place at the Marshall Center in Garmisch-Partenkirchen.

 Examples of Previous Master Theses